 We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

-Our first year was very successful and we're now pleased to welcome more Neighbors to this active and thriving online community.
+Our first year was very successful and now, into our second year, we've welcomed even more Neighbors to this active and thriving online community.

 The Neighborhood is our latest step in extending our reach and programs beyond our walls to include those who consider Central a spiritual home.

 We've paused adding new Neighbors for the moment, but invite you to add your name to our waitlist.
 We will next be adding new Neighbors in early June, 2023.

 Join your fellow Neighbors and our Central Synagogue Neighborhood clergy for "Block Parties" to ring in each month of the Jewish calendar throughout the year.

 Download digital resources like how-to guides, readings, sermons and playlists, written and curated for you by Central Synagogue clergy.

 Engage in discussions with Neighbors about weekly sermons and other conversations about what living a meaningful Jewish life means to you.

 Browse upcoming events, access programming, and enroll in discounted classes from Central Synagogue and our partners—all in one place.